CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Testing-a-Map-for-Capture-the-Flag.md

 > It is not recommended to test maps on a mobile device - Android or iOS/iPadOS.
 > {style="warning"}

-1. Minetest version 5.7 or above.
+1. Luanti version 5.7 or above.
 The latest stable version is always recommended.
-   > If your version is outdated, download the latest from the [official Minetest website](https://www.minetest.net/).
+   > If your version is outdated, download the latest from the [official Luanti website](https://www.luanti.org/).
    > {style="note"}
 2. The `Capture the Flag` game.
 To get it,
-    - Go to the `Content` tab in your Minetest client.
+    - Go to the `Content` tab in your Luanti client.
     - Click `Browse Online Content`
     - Search for `capturetheflag` (make sure that the `Games` category is selected)
     - Click on the `+` icon to install it.